Forison/webRTC-chat/README.md

 # live-betting-draft
-This is a life betting application that allows draft layers to play live whilst betting.
+This is a life betting application that allows draft layers to play live whilst betting with react and node.js.